georgekjolly/BerkelyAIandML/README.md

 **Less favorable weather conditions:** Extreme weather (e.g., too hot, too cold, or stormy) might discourage stopping for coffee.

 **Outside typical coffee consumption hours:** Drivers may be less inclined to accept coupons at times other than morning hours, such as late afternoon or evening.

+**Next Steps and Recommendations:**

+*Segmentation and Targeting*

+Focus campaigns on frequent coffee house visitors (more than 3 visits/month), students aged ≤ 20, low-income groups (20K–60K), and unemployed individuals.
+Build detailed profiles for each segment to enable personalized outreach.

+*Personalized Coupon Offers*

+Design offers such as loyalty rewards for frequent visitors, student discounts, affordable combos for low-income groups, and weather/time-based promotions (e.g., morning discounts or rainy day offers).

+*Behavioral Analysis*

+Analyze patterns such as non-urgent travel, travel direction alignment with coffee house locations, and weather conditions (rainy or sunny) to refine targeting strategies.

+*A/B Testing*

+Experiment with variations like time-sensitive offers (valid at 10 AM), weather-based discounts, and income-specific pricing.
+Track redemption rates to identify the most effective strategies.

+*Digital and Location-Based Marketing*

+Use geofencing to send real-time coupons to drivers near coffee houses and app notifications tailored to current weather or travel patterns.

+*Partnerships and Cross-Promotions*

+Collaborate with educational institutions for student-focused deals and employment agencies to target unemployed individuals.

+*Seasonal and Event-Specific Campaigns*

+Launch weather-specific campaigns (rainy day comfort deals) and seasonal promotions (iced coffee offers in summer or festive discounts).

+*Monitoring and Optimization*

+Track coupon performance (redemption rates, weather/time effectiveness) and continuously refine campaigns using data insights.

+*Loyalty Programs*

+Introduce rewards programs for frequent visitors, offering incentives like free beverages after a set number of purchases.

+*Data Enrichment*

+Gather insights on popular coffee items, group vs solo visits, and spending patterns to further improve targeting and campaign efficiency.